William O. Lipinski Federal Building

 The William O. Lipinski Federal Building, located just north of the Loyola University Water Tower Campus, spans one city block.
-The building, designed in the Modernist style, is delegated to the U.S. Railroad Retirement Board.
-The building was named for former U.S. Representative William O. Lipinski in 2009.
+Designed in the Modernist style, the building was named for former U.S. Representative William O. Lipinski in 2009 and is currently delegated to the U.S. Railroad Retirement Board.

 The latest GSA tenant satisfaction survey (2010) resulted in an 80% "more than satisfied" rating (four or five on a five-point scale) for the facility and GSA services.